Manoj5ingh/crop_management/README.md

 This project handles pricing of crops for mandi/markets across India on daily basis.

 **Notes**
+1) Please go throgh **Master** branch
-1) During implementation did not think about thread safety
+2) During implementation did not think about thread safety
-2) Did not wrote testcases as it is in memory preparing testdata and persisting it for multiple testcase was a hard task
+3) Did not write testcases as it is in-memory and preparing testdata and persisting it for multiple testcase was a hard task and it required some more effort
-3) To undestand code better go through APIs and librarys
+4) To undestand code better go through APIs and librarys
-4) I have used Singleton design pattern at multiple places
+5) I have used Singleton design pattern at multiple places

 **Prerequisite**